neerajkamdar/orrasis-dark-theme/README.md

 ## Contact

-If you have any bugs to report or requests, please email me at info@orrasis.com.
+If you have any requests or any bugs to report, please email me at info@orrasis.com.